Weigh in on the draft Clean Electricity Regulations now!

 This is why we need to work together to show support for 100 per cent affordable, reliable, renewable power for all by 2035.

-What if we told you a 100 per cent clean power future was possible?
+What if we told you a future powered by 100 per cent renewable power was possible?

 Decarbonizing electricity requires decolonizing power